hyunjuk1/hyunjuk1.github.io/_pages/about.md

   - /about.html
 ---

-I am a tenure-track Assistant Professor of Biostatistics at the University of Washington.
-My research focuses on developing statistical and machine learning methods for large-scale genetic and genomic studies.
-Areas of interest include statistical genetics, Mendelian randomization, single-cell genomics and bioinformatics.
+I am an Assistant Professor of Epidemiology at the University of Washington.
+My research is focused on

-Previously, I obtained my PhD in Biostatistics from Johns Hopkins University in 2020 (advisor: [Nilanjan Chatterjee](https://nilanjanchatterjee.org/)), and completed postdoctoral training also at Johns Hopkins (advisor: [Alexis Battle](https://battlelab.jhu.edu/)).
+      1) building evidence on the role of diets for cardiovascular disease prevention,
+      2) identifying metabolic and biologic pathways that are modifiable by healthy diets, and
+      3) uncovering early biomarkers and therapeutic targets of cardiovascular disease and kidney disease.
+Dr. Kim uses high throughput omics data (metabolomics, proteomics, epigenetics) from feeding studies and large observational studies in her research.
+Dr. Kim

-Click [here](https://www.biostat.washington.edu/people/guanghao-qi) for my UW faculty page.
+My UW faculty page is [here](https://epi.washington.edu/faculty/kim-hyunju/).

 ### News!
-* **January 2025:** Qi receives a 5-year K01 award from NIH to develop statistical methods for integration of single-cell eQTL and GWAS data.
+* **December 2024:** Dr. Kim was selected as a recipient of the Institute of Translational Health Sciences' Early Career Voucher Award.

+* **December 2024:** Dr. Kim's paper was accepted for publication

+* **November 2024:** Dr. Kim's paper "Plant-based diets for kidney disease prevention and treatment"

 Education
 ------
-**PhD in Biostatistics (2020)**
+**PhD in Human Nutrition (2019)**
-Department of Biostatistics
+Department of International Health
+Program in Human Nutrition
 Johns Hopkins Bloomberg School of Public Health
 Baltimore, MD

-**BS in Mathematics (2015)**
+**MPH in Public Health Nutrition (2015)**
+University of California, Berkeley
+School of Public Health
+Berkeley, CA

+**BA in Public Health Studies and International Studies (2013)**
-Fudan University
+Johns Hopkins University
-Shanghai, China
+Baltimore, MD

 Contact
 ------
-Email: <gqi@uw.edu>
+Email: <hyunjuk1@uw.edu>